Aldroc/to-do-app/README.md

 The splice method is being considered for deleting task array element (which is a job for the deleteClick() function in taskList component).

 A way of forcibly unmounting a component is yet to be found, which is the main reason for delay in implementing deleteClick() method. **High Priority**.

 Also editing an array element at a particular index also needs to be figured out for the implementation of the editClick() method.

+#### 31/05

+Was unable to log yesterday, though nothing of event was achieved.
+A way to splice the global task array was discovered but unable to apply it in a meaningful way.
+Trying to re-render the array by using another component for the rendering failed spectacularly.
+So still stuck at trying to unmount a component.